 Even when you work full-time, take the opportunity to travel as much as you can, whenever and wherever you can!

 Hi!
-I’m Karen, born in 1988 (the incredible Year of the Dragon 😀 !), raised AND working in my home country, Belgium.
+I’m Karen, a Scorpion born in 1988 (the incredible Year of the Dragon 😀 !), raised and working in my home country, Belgium.
 A small but mighty country, very often and most of the time as crazy as a back door.
 Nevertheless, try to beat our Belgian chocolate, beer, chocolate, DJ’s, chocolate, festivals, and chocolate…! 😀

 I’m a communication/marketing generalist by education, digital marketing/e-commerce specialist by profession (a full-time job) and a passionate world traveler / photographer / dancer by nature.